JohnerPierre/boatsManagerWeb/README.md

 ```
 mongod
 ```
-After this you need to install et launch the Api to access the data:
+After this you need to install and launch the Api to access the data:
 ```
 npm install
 node server.js